 2. High-Quality Food Every Dog Deserves

 Dogs require a special kind of dog food that is much lower in fat than cat’s food, but high in protein.
 No-grain or low-grain may be the best food for your dog, so be prepared to spend a bit more on dog food.
 Having said that, the one thing most vets explain is that high-quality dog food can be fed in smaller portions than those comprised mostly of fillers because they have many more times the nutrients.
+Consider even a raw dog food diet, it contains many of the nutrients needed for dogs, just check with your vet first.
 While some dogs need a bit of grain, fillers are never good.
 Does it cost more for high-quality food?
 If you feed your dog recommended portions, not so much!

 3. Plans for Healthcare